awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-auto-scaling-group-verify.md

 http://ec2-01-234-567-890.compute-1.amazonaws.com
 ```

-If you see the congratulations page, you've successfully used AWS CodeDeploy to deploy a revision to a single Amazon EC2 instance in an Amazon EC2 Auto Scaling group\!
+If you see the congratulations page, you've successfully used CodeDeploy to deploy a revision to a single Amazon EC2 instance in an Amazon EC2 Auto Scaling group\!

 Next, you add an Amazon EC2 instance to the Amazon EC2 Auto Scaling group\.
-After Amazon EC2 Auto Scaling adds the Amazon EC2 instance, AWS CodeDeploy will deploy your revision to the new Amazon EC2 instance\.
+After Amazon EC2 Auto Scaling adds the Amazon EC2 instance, CodeDeploy will deploy your revision to the new Amazon EC2 instance\.